How do you tell a story of Africa to a Western audience without diluting what it means for Africans?

-The most interesting jobs are often the most unexpected.
+The most interesting jobs are often also the most unexpected.

-We received a phone call, crackly with long distance, from an organisation called Horn Relief.
+We received a phone call, crackling over the long distance, from an organisation called Horn Relief.
 They’d heard our name, seen our work and wondered if we might be able to help them with their own brand.
 We hadn’t heard of Horn Relief.
-We should have done.
-They were — are — a very impressive humanitarian agency based in Nairobi and working across Somalia, Kenya, and South Sudan to tackle poverty.
+Why not?
+They were — are — a very impressive humanitarian agency based in Nairobi and working across Kenya, Somalia and Uganda to tackle poverty.

 In short, they were changing the way people think about and deliver aid in Africa.
 Yet very little in terms of communication had been done to promote the outstanding achievements and changes that Horn Relief had made over the years to African communities.

-What’s more they had a name — Horn Relief — that not only locked them to their past as a relief agency working in the Horn of Africa, but had potential to cause confusion among Western audiences, including institutional funders in the US, a key source of income for the organisation.
+What’s more, they had a name — Horn Relief — that not only locked them to their past as a relief agency working in the Horn of Africa, but had the potential to cause confusion among Western audiences, including institutional funders in the US, a vital source of income for the organisation.

-They needed a way of telling and packaging their story that would appeal to a brand savvy Western audience, but didn’t lose the authenticity that made Horn Relief such a potent force for good in Africa.
+They needed a way of talking about their work that would appeal to a brand-savvy Western audience, but didn’t lose the authenticity that made Horn Relief such a potent force for good in Africa.

 Naming is tricky and this project was especially hard.
-The organisation had been known as Horn Relief for twenty years.
-They’d built up a reputation with that name and it was of deep sentimental value to the founder and to many of the senior team.
-Keeping it was the easy option but keeping it would also hold them back.
+The organisation had been known as Horn Relief for 20 years.
+They’d built a reputation on that name and it was of deep sentimental value to the founder and many of the senior team.
+Keeping it was the easy option, but keeping it would also hold them back.

-The name we eventually arrived at – Adeso, an invented word derived from the longer hand African Development Solutions — was somewhere in the middle.
-By happy coincidence it was also the word for ‘now’ in Italian (one of the official languages in Somalia), apt for the dynamic, results-focused Adeso.
+The name we eventually chose — Adeso, an invented word derived from the longer-hand African Development Solutions — was somewhere in the middle.
+By happy coincidence it’s also the word for ‘now’ in Italian (one of the local languages in Somalia) — apt for the dynamic, results-focused Adeso.

-By contrast, finding an visual and verbal identity for the new Adeso was more straightforward.
-Adeso needed a brand that was credible, professional, weighty.
-Something that could stand up to the scrutiny of US funders .
-But we and Adeso also wanted to create a strikingly different portrayal of Africa.
-No reds, or oranges or ochre.
+But we also wanted to create a strikingly different portrayal of Africa.
+No reds, oranges or ochres.
 No photographs of food parcels being handed out.
-Instead, beautiful and hopeful images and stories of African ingenuity and strength that talked to Adeso’s vision of an Africa that is not dependent on aid, but on the resourcefulness of its people.
+Instead, beautiful and hopeful images and stories of African ingenuity and strength that spoke of Adeso’s vision of an Africa that is not dependent on aid, but on the resourcefulness of its people.

 “People always think of Africa as dirt red.
 But we have green forests.
 We are surrounded by a blue ocean.
 We are so much more than red!”